What’s the oldest language in the world?

 Forms of Persian

 Indo-European (Anatolian languages and Mycenaean Greek)

-When linguists aren’t able to identify a particular writing system, or determine which language it belongs to, it may remain partially or entirely undeciphered.
-Not every [ancient] language comes with a Rosetta Stone, and not all cultures – either past or present – have been terribly good about recording their own linguistic systems in an organized way.
-There are still a great many texts, inscriptions, and manuscripts that have defied repeated attempts at interpretation.
+When linguists aren’t able to identify a particular writing system or determine which language it belongs to, it may remain undeciphered.
+Not every [ancient] language comes with a Rosetta Stone, and not all cultures – past or present – have been good about recording their own linguistic systems in an organized way.
+There are still many texts, inscriptions, and manuscripts that have defied repeated attempts at interpretation.
 The existence of the linguistic mysteries listed below gives us important food for thought on how many other languages there may have been in our history that have simply disappeared without a trace.
 It seems likely that there are versions of the languages above that have gone lost, or other whole languages that were, as far as we currently know, never preserved by any [surviving] written account in the first place.

 The following writing systems have been partially deciphered, but are relatively poorly understood.